espdev/csaps/README.md

 The module provides `MultivariateCubicSmoothingSpline` class for this case.

-This class just computes `t` vector and calls `UnivariateCubicSmoothingSpline` inside:
+This class is a simple wrapper and it just automatically computes `t` vector by default and calls `UnivariateCubicSmoothingSpline`:

 ```python
 # Construct multivariate spline from t and X, Y, Z, ..., M